 Students are expected to attend regularly all the courses in which they have been duly registered.
-No instructor has the authority to excuse a student from his class attendance, and it is his duty to report all absences to the Dean's office at the end of each week.
+No instructor has the authority to excuse a student from his class attendance.

-1. Class Absences: The number of absences granted shall not exceed in any one course the number of hours of credit which that course bears; e.g.: in each three-hour course three absences for the semester shall be granted.
-However, in the case of protracted illness and other specified contingencies a larger number of absences might be granted at the discretion of the Dean of Instruction, and the instructors under whom the student has classes.
-In all cases the absences should be made up by special requirements determined by the instructors concerned.
+Class Absences: The number of absences granted shall not exceed in any one course the number of hours of credit which that course bears; e.g.: in each three-hour course three absences for the semester shall be granted.
+However, in the case of protracted illness and other specified contingencies a larger number of absences might be granted.